thejdeep/css-chassis/style-guides/scss.md

-<script>{
-	"title": "Chassis SCSS Style Guide"
-}</script>

-This page outlines the style guide for SCSS for the jQuery Chassis project.
+This page outlines the SCSS style guide for the Chassis project.

 ## Comments